lxwalko/2025_Summer_GAP/DOC.md

 - Input: `a` and `b` are square matrices.
 - Output: A scalar value, the inner product of `a` and `b`.

+`virginiaCycleList( xs )`:
+- Input: `xs` is a list.
+- Output: A list where the first entry of `xs` is moved to the end, and all other elements are moved up one position.

 `VirginiaCycleK( k, lst )`:
 - Input: `k` is a positive integer, `lst` is a list.
 - Output: A list where the first element of `lst` has been cycled to the back `k` times.